Skip to content

 Lochcraig Head is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 656m of ascent and takes most walkers 4-7 hours.
 Terrain: A well-defined path runs from the Tail Burn car park as far as Loch Skeen.

-Where do I park for Lochcraig Head?
+Where should I park to climb Lochcraig Head?

-When is the best time to climb Lochcraig Head?
+When should I climb Lochcraig Head?

 The standard good-weather months for Lochcraig Head are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.